 Overview of the Golden Retriever

 These dogs are great for the whole family to enjoy.
-They are exceptional around children, adults, and other dogs.
-They are beautiful and renowned for their long coats, which do need to be brushed more often than the Rottweiler’s.
+Golden retrievers are also are exceptional around children, adults, and other dogs.
+They’re beautiful and renowned for their long coats, which do need to be brushed more often than the Rottweiler’s.
 They are friendly to everybody and do not reserve their happiness for just family and friends-they will socialize with everyone they meet.

 Personality of the Golden Retriever